-4. Assign and Delegate Roles and Responsibilities:
+4. Assign and Delegate Roles and Responsibilities

 - a.
-Develop a day-to-day project management structure that fits the agency (examples of roles are listed below): - i.
-Project Manager This person should oversee the day-to-day project activities and be responsible for developing and managing a cadence of check-ins to ensure the project is moving according to plan and on schedule. - ii.
+Develop a day-to-day project management structure that fits the agency (examples of roles are listed below): - Project Manager This person should oversee the day-to-day project activities and be responsible for developing and managing a cadence of check-ins to ensure the project is moving according to plan and on schedule. - ii.
 HR/Talent Professionals/Research Assistants These people should be tasked with reviewing upcoming job openings and identifying skills needed for each.
+They are also responsible for setting performance metrics that: - Ensure agency heads set precise and measurable goals for their departments. - Employees are evaluated annually based on a set of objective criteria tied to the competency frameworks and measured by the assessments.

-5. Develop a Skills Validation Process-A process for identifying, vetting, and signaling for specific non-degree credentials:
+5. Develop a Skills Validation Process A process for identifying, vetting, and signaling for specific non-degree credentials: